 To preview this task, watch the video beginning at 01:12.

-- Access the Customer complaints data set on the Resource hub page.
+to add the data set from the Resource hub to the project:

 Check your progress